wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 `ContentDevStep` step is responsible to do exactly that.

+In WP Starter, "*development content*" refers to any content such as plugins, themes, dropins, and translations files, that WordPress expects in the "wp-content" folder.

 There are two settings that affect how the step works: `content-dev-op` and `content-dev-dir`.

-`content-dev-op`  can be one of *"symlink"* (default), *"copy"* or *"none"* and it tells WP Starter what to do with the "development content" (that is plugin and themes developed in the project repository).

-`content-dev-dir` tells WP Starter where to look for development content folders.
+`content-dev-dir` tells WP Starter where to look for "development content" folders.
 By default it is the `/content-dev` folder under the project root.

-So by default, this step will symlink:
+So by default, this step will symlink (or copy if symlink fails):

 -  `./content-dev/plugins/*` to `./wp-content/plugins/*`
 -  `./content-dev/themes/*` to `./wp-content/themes/*`